goharbor/harbor/docs/harbor-doc-reorg/install_config/installation/troubleshoot_installation.md

 The following sections help you to solve problems when installing Harbor.

+## Access Harbor Logs

+By default, registry data is persisted in the host's `/data/` directory.
+This data remains unchanged even when Harbor's containers are removed and/or recreated, you can edit the `data_volume` in `harbor.yml` file to change this directory.

+In addition, Harbor uses `rsyslog` to collect the logs of each container.
+By default, these log files are stored in the directory `/var/log/harbor/` on the target host for troubleshooting, also you can change the log directory in `harbor.yml`.

 ## Harbor Does Not Start or Functions Incorrectly

 If Harbor does not start or functions incorrectly, run the following command to check whether all of Harbor's containers are in the `Up` state.